Cindy Lou's Maple Smoked Turkey

 When the turkey is finished brining (see brine recipe), rinse well with cold water and pat dry with paper towels.

 Place the turkey on a baking sheet to catch the mess.
 Pour the maple syrup covering the entire exterior of the bird.
-Next sprinkle Cindy Lou’s Veggie Delight Dry Rub all over the bird.
+Next sprinkle Cindy Lynn’s Veggie Delight Dry Rub all over the bird.
 For maximum flavor, work your hands down under the skin of the turkey to get some maple syrup and rub it in.
-When done sprinkle a light dusting of Cindy Lou’s Voodoo Dry Rub for that extra POP
+When done sprinkle a light dusting of Cindy Lynn’s Voodoo Dry Rub for that extra POP

 Stuff the cavity with quartered yellow onions.
 At this point the turkey is ready to go in the smoker.